empathyco/x/packages/x-components/static-docs/experience-search-&-discovery/next-queries.md

 # Next Queries UI

-The Next Queries UI component provides shoppers with ideas on what to search for next based on their initial search.
-Since next queries are related to the initial query, they appear after performing a first search.
+The Next Queries UI component provides shoppers with ideas on what to search for next based on their last search.
+Since next queries are related to the last query, they appear after performing a first search.

 ![Next Queries](/assets/media/xcomponents_func_nextqueries.gif)